FIRST-Tech-Challenge/scorekeeper/README.md

 Note that you want to download the "FIRST-Tech-Challenge-Live" archive file, and not the "Source code" file.
 The "Source code" file does not contain any usable content.

 ## Documentation
-Currently, a draft version of the user documentation can be found here:
+The user documentation can be found here:

 &nbsp;&nbsp;https://github.com/FIRST-Tech-Challenge/scorekeeper/files/2492209/FTC.Scorekeeper.Manual.v0.4.0.pdf